LEADING OFF: Unbeaten Musgrove starts for Padres at Wrigley

 The 29-year-old Musgrove has allowed just one earned run in 27 innings over his last four starts.

-Rookie right-hander Matt Swarmer starts for the Cubs, who have lost nine straight.
+Rookie Matt Swarmer starts for the Cubs.
 In his last outing, he was hammered for six home runs in five innings at Yankee Stadium.

 OHTANI’S TURN